Dudley Pound

 He served as First Sea Lord, the professional head of the Royal Navy, for the first four years of the Second World War.
-In that role his greatest achievement was his successful campaign against the German U-boats and the winning of the Battle of the Atlantic but his judgment has been questioned over the failed Norwegian Campaign in 1940, and his dismissal of Admiral Dudley North in 1940.
-His order in July 1942 to disperse Convoy PQ 17 and withdraw its covering forces, to counter a possible (though never transpired) threat from heavy German surface ships, led to the convoy's destruction by submarines and aircraft, damaging relations with ally Russia, which was awaiting the convoy's supplies.
+In that role his greatest achievement was his successful campaign against the German U-boats and the winning of the Battle of the Atlantic but his judgment has been questioned over the failed Norwegian Campaign in 1940, his dismissal of Admiral Dudley North in 1940, and his order in July 1942 to disperse Convoy PQ 17 and withdraw its covering forces.
+His fear of a possible (though never transpired) threat from heavy German surface ships, led to the convoy's destruction by submarines and aircraft, which other admirals deemed "a shameful page in naval history".
 His health failed in 1943 and he resigned, dying shortly thereafter.

 Early life

 Born the son of Alfred John Pound, an Eton-educated barrister, by his marriage to Elizabeth Pickman Rogers, an American from Boston, Pound's maternal grandfather was Richard Saltonstall Rogers, but was also descended on his mother's side from Dudley Leavitt Pickman, an early Salem, Massachusetts, merchant.
 He was educated at Fonthill School in East Grinstead, Sussex.